ADF Foods Limited

 iii) Corporate Social Responsibility Committee

-iv) Share Transfer Committee
+iv) Risk Management Committee

-The details with respect to the composition powers roles terms ofreference meetings held and attendance of the members at such Meetings of the relevant Committeesare provided in the Report on CorporateGovernance of the Company which forms part of this Annual Report.
+The details with respect to the constitution/ reconstitution powers roles terms ofreference meetings held and attendance of the Members at such meetings of the relevantCommittees and such other related details are provided in the Report on CorporateGovernance of the Company which forms part of this Annual Report.

-Directors Responsibility Statement
+o Directors' Responsibility Statement

 To the best of their knowledge and belief and according to the information andexplanations obtained by them your Directors make the following statements in terms ofSection 134(5) of the Companies Act 2013: